reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0088} RE0088

-This error indicates that there is a mismatch between the actual `{!reach} Type` of a value and the expected `{!reach} Type` of a value.
+This error indicates that there is a mismatch between the actual `{!rsh} Type` of a value and the expected `{!rsh} Type` of a value.

-For example, the code below erroneously returns a `{!reach} Bool` when the type annotation states that the function should return a `{!reach} UInt`.
+For example, the code below erroneously returns a `{!rsh} Bool` when the type annotation states that the function should return a `{!rsh} UInt`.

 ```reach
 export const f =